eitantuchin/DS_202_Final_Project/README.md

 To achieve our project’s goal we will answer the following questions:

-1. Can we identify regional patterns (e.g., Northeast, South, Midwest, West) in bad driving behaviors like speeding and alcohol impairment, and how do these align with fatal collision rates?
+1. Can we identify regional patterns in bad driving behaviors like speeding and alcohol impairment, and how do these align with fatal collision rates?

-2. Are there states where the percentage of speeding-related fatal collisions significantly deviates from the national average, and what state-specific factors (e.g., speed limits, road conditions) might explain this?
+2. Are there states where the percentage of speeding-related fatal collisions significantly deviates from the national average, and what state-specific factors might explain this?

-3. How well can a predictive model (e.g., linear regression) use percentages of speeding, alcohol impairment, and distraction to estimate fatal collisions per billion miles, and which factor is most influential?
+3. How well can a predictive model use percentages of speeding, alcohol impairment, and distraction to estimate fatal collisions per billion miles, and which factor is most influential?

 These will be the main questions that we try and answer throughout our work on this project.
 We hope to get to some meaningful conclusions